zammad/zammad-documentation/appendix/backup-and-restore.rst

 Things you need to do after migration on every system
 -----------------------------------------------------

-..
-Note:: This does not apply to Docker images, as the following settings should be applied upon every start.
+.. note:: This does not apply to Docker images, as the following settings should be applied upon every start.

-..
-Warning:: For Zammad-Versions **2.9 and earlier**, please run a change owner on your Zammad folder.
+.. warning:: For Zammad-Versions **2.9 and earlier**, please run a change owner on your Zammad folder.
   Default-Installations should be fine with ``chown -R zammad:zammad /opt/zammad/`` (Source code installations might differ).
   Please restart Zammad after the change-owner command ``systemctl restart zammad``.